Royal Coconut Coast

 The Royal Coconut Coast is a diverse and popular area due to its central location on Kauai.
-It is an area attractive for both residents and visitors, with a solid concentration of hotels and attractions.
-Many of Kauai's lodging properties are in this area, as well as many popular beaches, parks, restaurants, shopping centers, hiking and biking trails, and general services are readily available.
+It appeals to both residents and visitors, with a solid concentration of hotels and attractions.
+Many of Kauai's lodging properties are in this area, and it has many popular beaches, parks, restaurants, shopping centers, hiking and biking trails, and general services.

 Geography

 The Royal Coconut Coast includes the towns of Wailua, Olohena, Waipouli, Kapaa and Kealia.
 According to the 2010 US census, Kapaa is Kauai's most populous town, with 10,250 of the island's 67,091 residents.
 The Royal Coconut Coast is popular in part due to its central location relative to Kauai's primary attractions.
 It is a 15-minute drive to Lihue Airport, Kauai's main airport, and Lihue, Kauai's second-largest town.
 From the Royal Coconut Coast area, it is about an hour's drive to travel to any side of Kauai—the scenic north shore, including Princeville and Hanalei; the sunny south shore, including Poipu and Koloa; or the dry west side, including Hanapepe and Waimea.

 The Royal Coconut Coast includes land that extends from the Kalepa Mountain Range that begins in Hanamaulu and continues north to the Kealia Mountain Range.
 It includes over ten miles of coastline with several beach parks and recreational areas.
 This area correlates with the original land distribution system known as ahupuaa in use in ancient Hawaii.
 The Royal Coconut Coast includes the ahupuaa areas known as Wailua Kai, traditionally called "Wailuanuiahoano", and Wailua Uka.
 The Royal Coconut Coast also has the Wailua River, Hawaii's only navigable river, meaning it is the only river in the state that is deep, wide, and slow enough to allow vessels to pass.

 One of the most prominent mountains on Kauai, Nounou Mountain, which is also called Sleeping Giant, is on the Royal Coconut Coast.
 This easily identifiable mountain is visible upon entering the Royal Coconut Coast region along the north side of the Wailua River.
 It gets its nickname from its shape, as it resembles a giant lying on his back with his face on the south end, a large stomach in the middle, and feet at the north end.
 There are several legends about how the sleeping giant came to be, but the most popular tells of a gentle giant who used to live among the ancient Hawaiian people, helping them build heiau by gathering large rocks and logs from high in the mountains.
-After he helped complete a large project, the local village had a luau or party in his honor, and the giant ate so much that evening he lay down and never woke up.
-Several hiking trails are available along this mountain, including the Nounou West Trail, Nounou East Trail, and the Kuamoo trail, all leading to the summit and offering views of the region.
+After he helped complete a large project, the local village had a luau or party in his honor, and the giant ate so much that evening he lay down and never awoke.
+Several hiking trails are along this mountain, including the Nounou West Trail, Nounou East Trail, and the Kuamoo trail, all leading to the summit and offering views of the region.